norhe/network-aws/README.md

-# network-aws
+# network-aws module

-Creates a standard VPC with:
+Creates a standard VPC that includes:

 - Three public subnets
 - Three private subnets
-- One bastion host in each public subnet
 - One NAT Gateway in each public subnet
+- One bastion host in each public subnet with Consul, Vault, and Nomad agents installed

 ## Requirements